 npm install -g @rijk/directus-mcp-server

-Then configure Claude AI to use the npm package as remote server:
+Then configure Claude AI to use the npm package as a remote server by adding the following to your configuration:

 {